RishiGupta12/SerialPundit/applications/d1-blocking-read-com/README.md

 #####Going further

-- There are many different versions of read methods provided by this library and an application can use the method that is best fit for application requirement.
+- There are many different versions of read methods provided by serialpundit and an application can use the method that is best fit for application requirement.
 Other variant of read are :
      ```java
      Non-blocking